unisonweb/unisonweb-org/src/data/docs/tour/README.md

 * `base.List.reverse` takes one parameter, called `as`.
 The stuff after the `=` is called the _body_ of the function, and here it's a [block](/docs/language-reference#blocks-and-statements), which is demarcated by whitespace.
 * `acc a -> ..` is the syntax for an anonymous function.
 * Function arguments are separated by spaces and function application binds tighter than any operator, so `f x y + g p q` parses as `(f x y) + (g p q)`.
 You can always use parentheses to control grouping more explicitly.
-* The declaration `use base.List +:` lets us reference the function `base.List.+:` using just `+:`.
-(This function prepends an element to the front of a list.)
-[Use clauses](/docs/language-reference#use-clauses) like this can be placed in any Unison block; they don't need to go at the top of your file.

 > Try doing `view base.List.foldLeft` if you're curious to see how it's defined.